Nosy Boraha: Diving

 Free from sharks, the lagoon of the island is endowed with significant coralline growth.
 Its underwater fauna is conserved as a natural heritage and popular diving site in the Indian Ocean.

-On 7 May 2015, a large 55 kg "silver" ingot, which was believed to be Captain Kidd's treasure, was found off the coast of the island.
-After further analysis, UNESCO determined that the piece actually consisted of 95% lead; they judged it to be "a broken part of the Sainte-Marie port constructions."
+In 2015, a large 55 kg ingot, which was believed to be silver and part of Captain Kidd's treasure, was found off the coast of the island.
+After analysis, UNESCO determined that the piece actually consisted of 95% lead; they judged it to be "a broken part of the Sainte-Marie port constructions."

-Traditions

-On Nosy Boraha, the inhabitants are attached to traditions.
-The social or family events are faithfully linked to practices invoking the ancestors' spirits.
-The wealth and variety of these rituals underline the authenticity and depth of the "Saint-marien" cultural identity.

 Fauna and flora

 The insular character and the coralline soil encouraged various adaptations, as much of animal as of plant structure.
 Thus, Boraha is endowed with a rich fauna and flora.
 There are several species of lemur as well as numerous orchid species, among which is the "Queen of Madagascar" (Eulophiella roempleriana).

-The island was home to the only known population of Delalande's coua, a species of cuckoo that became extinct in the late 19th century, possibly due to predation by feral cats.
+The island was home to the only known population of Delalande's coua, a species of cuckoo that became extinct in the 19th century, likely because of a mixture of deforestation, over-exploitation, and reducing food sources as a result of introduced rats.